A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-Significance: This experiment provides a simple and visual demonstration of the three phases of matter and how they can be interchanged through physical changes.
-It helps students to understand that matter can exist in different phases and that these phases can be changed without changing the chemical composition of the substance.
+This experiment provides a simple and visual demonstration of the three phases of matter and how they can be interchanged through physical changes.
+It helps students understand that matter can exist in different phases and that these phases can be changed without changing the chemical composition of the substance.
+The experiment showcases the effects of temperature on the phase transitions of water.

 Share on: